KeishaSPerkins/new_landing_page/content/talks/activate2018/activate-2018-notes/index.md

 *   [CodePen](https://codepen.io)
 *   [Free Sound](http://freesound.org)

+The [slides for this talk](../activate-2018-slides) are also available.
 If you like that robot game.
 You can see how it's built on [its accompanying tutorial site](https://la-wit.github.io/build-an-infinite-runner).

-And you'd like to jump right into making with p5.js, you can fork this pen start right away.
+If you'd like to jump right into making with p5.js, you can fork this pen start right away.
 The pen already has p5.js, p5.play, p5.sound, and another extender library, [p5.dom](https://p5js.org/reference/#/libraries/p5.dom) linked.

 Have fun!